 Those who identify as autosexual experience a sexual attraction toward themselves.

-Similarly to those who are autoromantic, people who are autosexual may also experience sexual attraction to other people.
+Similar to those who are autoromantic, people who are autosexual may also experience sexual attraction toward other people.

 People who identify as bicurious are interested in having a sexual or romantic experience with someone of the same gender.

 The term indicates that the person experiences some uncertainty as to how they identify romantically or sexually.